 Commercial Cooking Equipment Fire Prevention Tips

 Restaurant fires result in $165 million in damages annually, according to the National Fire Protection Association (NFPA).
-So with October 9-15 being Fire Prevention Week, we’re sharing some simple commercial cooking equipment fire prevention tips.
+So with the second week of October being Fire Prevention Week, we’re sharing some simple commercial cooking equipment fire prevention tips.

 What role does commercial cooking equipment play in restaurant fires?